 Card Payment: Please notify us that you wish to cancel your order.
 Your refund will show available In 1 - 3 days.

 Bank Transfer: A member of our team will contact you requesting for your bank details.
 These details are only used to transfer the funds back into your account.

-Beconase is a nasal spray which is used to relieve the symptoms of nasal allergies such as hay fever.
+Beconase is a nasal spray which is used to relieve the symptoms of allergic rhinitis (allergies which affect the nose and sinuses)